PlusInsta/discord-plus/README.md

 * type `mv ~/Downloads/DiscordPlus* ~/.config/BetterDiscord/themes`
 * Run `discord`
 * Enable the theme in Settings (sorry, no Terminal command for this!)

+# Discord server
+Join [this server](https://bit.ly/DiscordPlusServer) to chat, read changelogs, and discuss the theme.
+Feel free to drop by with your feedback!